top of page

 ---

-Simple Swap: Takeaway Food Containers- I never remember to do this- so I will join you on this one!
+Simple Swap: Takeaway Food Containers- I never seem to remember to do this- so I will join you on this one!
 Your friends will be so impressed!
 Let's lead by example!

-Simpe Confession: If they only have styrafoam, guess who is eating EVERYTHING on everyone's plate? - ugggh it me!
+Simple Confession: If they only have styrofoam, guess who is eating EVERYTHING on everyone's plate? and maybe yours too- ugggh it me!
+I literally cannot waste food to the point that I will EAT IT ALL.
+LOL

 Follow me on Instagram @simp.ly.b for more tips on living a plastic-free life.
-If you’re planning an event, check out my business Simply B Social for sustainable party solutions.
+If you are planning an event, check out my business Simply B. Social for sustainable solutions.
 Together let's use LESS PLASTIC this July!

 Share your progress and tips with others to inspire more people to join the movement.

-Alone we so a little but together, we simply DO MORE!
+Remember, alone we do a little but together, we simply DO MORE!

 bottom of page